mikecabana/generator-slant/README.md

 npm i -g yo generator-slant
 ```

-The from the root of your angular project run
+Then from the root of your Angular project run

 ```terminal
 yo slant